-Springfield, Ohio, June 11, 2022 - Cedarville University reclaimed the title of World Champion of Collegiate Solar Boating when collegiate engineering teams gathered at Champions Park Lake at the Clark County Fairgrounds to compete in the 28th annual SOLAR SPLASH® competition in Springfield, Ohio, June 7-11.
+Springfield, Ohio, June 10, 2023 - The University of Puerto Rico at Mayaguez reclaimed the title of World Champion of Collegiate Solar Boating when collegiate engineering teams gathered at Champions Park Lake at the Clark County Fairgrounds to compete in the 29th annual SOLAR SPLASH[®] competition in Springfield, Ohio, June 6-10.
 Sponsored by UPS Battery Center, SOLAR SPLASH provides a showcase for the students' innovative boat designs and gives awards for endurance, sprint, and slalom on-the-water events, plus awards for technical reports, video presentation, workmanship, and engineering design.
 SOLAR SPLASH is a sanctioned American Power Boat Association event.

 Each competitor is a student team that spends the previous year designing, constructing, and testing their solar boat.
 The boats, driven by a single skipper, vary greatly in appearance but must conform to size, power, and safety specifications.
 The boats compete in qualifying and endurance events with solar panels in place on the crafts.
 Skippers must be able to safely steer the boats around set courses.
 The same boats then compete in sprints but may have a different configuration which often does not include onboard solar panels.
 Batteries, however, must be charged by solar panels, some of which the students construct themselves.
-Rules for the event, as well as results and photos from the past 27 years, can be found at www.solarsplash.com.
+Rules for the event, as well as results and photos from the past 28 years, can be found at www.solarsplash.com.

-After having lost the title the previous year to The University of Puerto Rico at Mayaguez team, Cedarville students scored 933 points out of 1000 to take 1st place in the competition and receive the George Ettenheim Memorial World Championship Trophy.
-The Cedarville boat won the Endurance competition by completing 72.5 laps on the 624-meter course for a total of 45.2 kilometers (28.1 miles) in the four-hour competition and came in 2nd in the Sprint event with a time of 27.47 seconds in the 300-meter championship heat.
+After having lost the title the previous year to Cedarville University, the students from Puerto Rico at Mayaguez scored 953.74 points out of 1000 to take 1st place in the competition and receive the George Ettenheim Memorial World Championship Trophy.
+Their boat won the Sprint competition by completing the 300-meter course in 25.8 seconds.
+They also came in 2nd in the Endurance competition by completing 69.25 laps on the 590-meter course) in the four-hour competition.
+They also won the awards for the Qualifying and Slalom events.

-Defending champion, The University of Puerto Rico at Mayaguez, finished second overall with 899 points.
-Their boat won the Sprint competition in a time of 23.86 seconds.
-The University of New Mexico team finished in 3rd place overall.
+Defending champion, Cedarville University, finished second overall with 932.73 points.
+Their boat won the Endurance competition, completing 77 laps in 4 hours.
+The University of Southern Indiana team finished in 3rd place overall.

-Ample sunshine and only a single stray rainstorm provided excellent conditions for the event.
+Ample sunshine provided excellent conditions for the event.
+However, the participants did experience some hazy skies and questionable air quality resulting from the Canadian wildfires that have plagued the northeast US.
 The awards ceremony was held on Saturday afternoon.
 Teams received competition awards for their boats' performances as well as design awards as judged by teams of engineering judges.
-The Innovation award was given to the team from Wright State University for their solar concentrator system.
+The Innovation award was given to the team from The College of New Jersey for their two speed selectable drive system.

 Cooperation and teamwork are important elements in the event so a sportsmanship award, a teamwork award, and a perseverance award are given.
-This year those awards were won by the University at Buffalo, Stony Brook University, and the University of Tennessee at Chattanooga, respectively.
-The Most Improved Team award went to The University of New Mexico who finished 3rd overall.
+This year those awards were won by Cedarville University, the Wroclaw (Poland) University of Science and Technology, and Carnegie Mellon University, respectively.
+The Most Improved Team award went to the University of Southern Indiana.
 The Video Presentation award went to Puerto Rico at Mayaguez.
 The winning video and all other submitted videos may be viewed on the SOLAR SPLASH YouTube channel.